etlbox/etlbox.website/doks_v1.8/content/recipes/sources/dbsource.md

 ---
 title: "Database Source"
-description: "Examples and code recipes for the DbSource component."
+description: "C# recipes for DbSource in ETLBox.
+Stream query results from SQL databases into a data flow with examples for .NET ETL projects."
 lead: "This article contains example code that shows the usage of the DbSource component."
 draft: false
 images: []